MaxDaten/cv.maxdaten.io/src/cv/curriculum-vitae.md

 ## Fielmann AG <span class="year">\hfill 2019 – 2020</span>

-*Tech Lead iOS App - Tablet Based Centration*
+*Tech Lead iOS App of a Tablet Based Centration Team*

 * Technical Lead Developer in a Research & Development Team of 10 for an Xamarin iOS enterprise app for opticians in 700 stores to measure optometric values of customers
 * Conception of quality assurance and testing strategy in close cooperation with opticians to ensure highly critical optometric values are measured precisely